Crash bar: United States

 The first panic bar, made by Von Duprin, was available by 1908 in many models and configurations.

 In the US, building exit requirements are generally controlled by model codes such as the International Building Code and the NFPA Life Safety Code.
 Adoption of regulations varies by location and may occur at the city, county, or state level.

 Model codes are usually supplemented with amendments adopted locally.
-Additional requirements may be imposed on a site from an Authority Having Jurisdiction such as a local fire marshal.
+Additional requirements may be imposed on a site from an authority having jurisdiction such as a local fire marshal.
 Factors considered when mandating exit devices include the number of occupants who would need to leave in an emergency, the availability of other nearby exits, and proximity to any hazards equipment or chemicals.

 Differences between Europe and North America and emerging trends

 In Europe, most panic bars are of the cross bar type, which are called Type A in the EN 1125 standard.
 This contrasts strongly with North American architectural design, which years ago switched to using predominantly touch bars (EN 1125 Type B) in new construction.

 In Europe, the use of panic bars is generally confined to code required applications.
 In US and Canadian commercial buildings, they are frequently used even where not required by code, because bars are seen as being easier to use than knobs or lever handles.
 For example, when used on the rear service door of a business, a worker whose hands are being used to carry bulky items can lean against a bar to release the lock.

 While the public generally prefers automatic doors, they can be costly to install and maintain.

 Some manufacturers offer crash bars designed to resist microbial growth.
 This can include coating the bar with silver ions in order to create a chemical environment hostile to unwanted microbes.
-Antimicrobial surfaces have shown to be effective at inhibiting bacterial, mold, and mildew growth; but may not be effective at stopping viruses such as COVID-19.
+Antimicrobial surfaces have shown to be effective at inhibiting bacterial, mold, and mildew growth; but may not be effective at stopping viruses such as SARS-CoV-2.